Dmitriy-Frostoff/youtube-dl_utility/readme.md

 2. **os.system**

-The 'os`module provides many functions for interacting with the operating system.`os.system()`is used to execute a command in the shell.
+The `os.module` provides many functions for interacting with the operating system.`os.system()`is used to execute a command in the shell.
 However, it is less flexible than`subprocess'.

 **Usage example:**